najibghadri/redux-dunk/README.md

 ### Cons compared to loop ➿
 - Battle-tested library
-- Effect type doesn't tell which actions will be dispatched if any (because you write whatever you want in the effect body)
+- A Dunk Effect's type doesn't tell which actions will be dispatched if any (because you write whatever you want in the effect body), however a loop command tells you about the next actions in it's type.
 - More freedom in effects might lead to bad code?
-Loop has a strict (and limited) view on effects which might or might not work out for you.
+Loop has a strict view on effects which might work for you and might keep your codebase better structured if there are many developers working on it.